Arksine/moonraker/docs/web_api.md

 themselves to Moonraker.
 This information may be used by Moonraker perform an action or present information based on if a specific client is connected.
 Currently this method is only available to websocket and unix socket connections.
-This endpoint should only be called once per session, repeated calls will result in an error.
+Once this endpoint returns success it cannot be called again, repeated calls will result in an error.

 HTTP request: `Not Available`